Can A Bad CV Joint Affect The Transmission?

 Symptoms Of A Bad CV Joint or A Bad CV Axle

-The easiest method to tell whether a CV joint is bad is to carefully listen to the clunking sounds and vibrations emanating from your vehicle when taking tight turns (either left or right).
+The easiest method to tell whether a CV joint of your vehicle is bad is to carefully listen to the clunking sounds and vibrations emanating from your vehicle when taking tight turns (either left or right).

-Typical symptoms of a bad CV joint and bad CV axle include:
+You can notice the following symptoms of a bad CV joint and bad CV axle:

 Problems in a Bad CV Joint Interpreted As Problems In A Transmission